xiaotong0201/GGMtest/README.md

 # Hypothesis Testing in Gaussian Graphical Models
 This repository contains source code for conducting hypothesis testing in Gaussian graphical models, including a Monte Carlo goodness-of-fit (MC-GoF) test and graphical conditional randomization test (G-CRT)  [paper on [arXiv](https://arxiv.org/abs/2312.01815)].

+## Goodness-of-Fit (GoF) Tests

+We sample exchangeable copies to construct goodness-of-fit tests for Gaussian graphical models and then propose several test statistics.
+In simulations investigating power properties, our proposed methods excel over other benchmarks especially when the signals are weak and diffuse.

+## Conditional Randomization Tests (CRTs)

+Our methodology is based on a combination of the conditional randomization test (CRT) and our algorithm for generating exchangeable copies.
+Notably, our method imposes less stringent conditions on the distribution of X among existing CRT methods.
+We discuss different strategies for constructing test statistic functions and demonstrate in simulations that our approach could be much more powerful than alternatives when the sub-vector of X contains many elements.

 - Folder `GGM-Test-Version0`: R code for two tests (MC-GoF and G-CRT)
   - `CSS-GGM.R`：Sampling exchangeable copies
   - `GGMTesting.R`：Computing p-value